-“Revenge is a dish best served cold”: The life lessons we can learn from The Godfather
+“Leave the gun, take the cannoli”: the life lessons we can learn from The Godfather

-Watch The Godfather — the exalted cinematic handiwork of Francis Ford Coppola — and you’ll enjoy three hours of the dark, clandestine workings of New York’s postwar underworld; the slack movements of Don Vito Corleone’s bulldog jaw; and what is widely accepted as the most referenced and layered dialogue in the past 50 years of filmmaking.
+Watch The Godfather – the exalted cinematic handiwork of Francis Ford Coppola – and you’ll enjoy three hours of the dark, clandestine workings of New York’s postwar underworld; the slack movements of Don Vito Corleone’s bulldog jaw; and what is widely accepted as the most referenced and layered dialogue in the past 50-or-so years of filmmaking.

 There are virtuous quips by the shovel-load and enough gunshot wounds to make even the most ardent Second Amendment advocate think twice.
 Coppola – and his crew – sure knew how to elevate Mario Puzo’s novel of the same name to even loftier heights via the magic of the big screen.

-Clemenza’s search for eighteen clean mattresses certainly extolled the benefits of a decent rest; Jack Woltz, the movie producer who awoke to find the bloodied head of Khartoum, his $600,000 trophy horse, perhaps alludes to the notion of not flaunting your prized possessions too wildly; and Fredo’s fading hairline is, with absolute certainty, an allegory about how man should always give in to nature.
+Clemenza’s search for eighteen clean mattresses certainly extolled the benefits of a decent rest; Jack Woltz, the film producer who awoke to find the bloodied head of Khartoum, his $600,000 trophy horse, perhaps alludes to the notion of not flaunting your prized possessions too wildly; and Fredo’s fading hairline is, with absolute certainty, an allegory about how man should always give in to nature.

 Yet, throughout The Godfather, they pose as a signal of death.
 There are oranges that are stacked into a centrepiece during Woltz and Hagen’s business dinner, the evening prior to Khartoum’s ill-fate; there are oranges that are streaked across the street as Vito Corleone is gunned down at the market; and there are oranges that the don cuts up, seconds before his fatal heart attack.
-Was this Coppola’s message that the fruits of your labour can be delightful and deadly in equal parts?
+Was this Coppola’s message – that the fruits of your labour can be delightful and deadly in equal parts?
 Perhaps.

 If you so dare to read deeply between the lines, perhaps that was Coppola’s ultimate message.